 Under Oklahoma law (EO 2021-16 and 70 O.S.
-1210.189), we are not permitted to require the use of masks on campus.
-Two exceptions exist: Masks will still be required on transit buses due to Department of Transportation requirements, and masks will be required in certain areas of University Health Services.
+1210.189), we are not permitted to require the use of masks in public spaces.
+These exceptions exist: Masks can be required in the classrooms — which are not considered public spaces while class is in session — for limited periods of time or following positive cases, on transit buses due to Department of Transportation requirements, and masks may be required in certain areas of University Health Services.

 COVID-19 can be spread when people are asymptomatic, which means they do not know they are sick yet.
 Wearing face coverings has been shown to reduce the spread of COVID-19 to others.